-Both cards carry an annual fee, which is waived for the first year on both cards. $175 per year for the AMEX Business Gold and $95 for the AMEX Delta Gold.
-There may be a way for American Express to waive the annual fees for military members under the provisions of the Servicemembers Civil Relief Act (SCRA).
-I’m researching this at the moment, check back for updates.
+Both cards carry an annual fee, which is waived indefinitely for US military servicemembers.
+That saved me $175 per year for the AMEX Business Gold and $95 for the AMEX Delta Gold.
+Since applying for these cards, I've held many other American Express cards and paid no annual fees.

-I check my score about once a quarter for free from Credit Karma.
-It’s actually free, unlike the scam sites like freecreditreport.com.
-I’ll post the graph of my score before and after churning these cards once the credit reporting bureaus pick them up.
-Check back soon!
+I check my score about once a quarter for free from Credit Sesame.
+It's actually free, unlike the scam sites out there.